smchargue/KPICalendarView/readme.md

 - The Calendar is generated completely with CSS Grids.
 This makes updating the look and feel much easier compared to HTML Table based systems.
 - This serves a very specific purpose which, again, will make maintenance and modifications easier.
 You are not fighting features that are more in the way than helpful.
+- An optional legend can be generated for the data items that are displayed in the current view.
+- The colors used by the KPI items can be created using css classes, or passing in color values in the add item method.
 - This solution uses jQuery; ensure that jQuery is loaded before the object is created.

+A prototype can be viewed in codepen [here](https://codepen.io/smchargue/pen/bGLXjER)

 ## Table of Contents